ivanz/Machine.Specifications.TeamCityParallelRunner/README.md

 ## Installation

+### NuGet Package

+The NuGet Package is here: https://www.nuget.org/packages/mspec-teamcity-prunner

+Once installed replace the path to `mspec.exe` in your `MSpec Build Step` with `tools\mspec-teamcity-runner.exe` from the package.

+### From Source

-Download, compile, copy `mspec-teamcity-runner.exe` to your TeamCity instance and replace the path to `mspec.exe` with the path to `mspec-teamcity-runner.exe`.
+Download, compile, copy `mspec-teamcity-runner.exe` to your TeamCity instance and replace the path to `mspec.exe` with the path to `mspec-teamcity-runner.exe` in a `MSpec Build Step`.

-A NuGet package is on the *TODO* list under issue #1.

 ## Command Line Parameters